synsless/avabur-clan-stats/README.md

 The code currently uses absolute paths because of how cronjobs work.
 You will need to edit those as appropriate.

+There are also three other settings you can set to change how the graphs are rendered:

+  * `actions_total_whatiswide`: Applies to the "Total Clan Actions" graph.
+Determines how wide the swing has to be to trim it.
+Defaults to 500000.
+(Swings are caused by membership changes.)
+  * `actions_average_whatiswide`: Applies to the "Average Clan Actions" graph.
+Determines how wide the swing has to be to trim it.
+Defaults to 50000.
+(Swings are caused by membership changes.)
+  * `actions_outliers_percent`: Applies to the individual average and median actions graphs.
+Determines how much to chop off each end of the player's action counts before calculating the average/median.
+Defaults to 0.1 (10%).

+Currently, the defaults are hard coded into the HTML file.
+So if you change them, you'll want to update the graph captions where appropriate.
+Sorry.
+One day I'll automate that.

 ## Graphs

 The current version displays the following graphs and tables: